Win for landowners in Tennessee privacy debate; TWRA to appeal ruling - NewsBreak

 CAMDEN, Tenn.
 (WKRN) — If you found cameras on your property, odds are, you’d be a little surprised.

 “It was right here,” Camden resident, Hunter Hollingsworth, said while pointing at a tree on his property.
 “Out of those two little scrub oaks, it was on the one on the right, kind of right where that hole is right in there.
-Ten feet up or so.”
+Ten feet up or so.”‘Blown away’ TWRA shares wild turkey count survey numbers

 “Since I was in pull-ups,” Hollingsworth said when asked how long he’s been hunting.